We have now:

 Unlike a rebate, this incentive is provided as an upfront discount in the quote provided to you for the installation of a new hot water system.

-If you’re eligible, discounts can range between:
+If you’re eligible, discounts can be:

 - the model you choose to install